Straight from the horse’s mouth – Apple says this of the macOS Terminal:

 To be slightly more accurate, the Terminal is actually an interface to a “shell”.
 The default shell on the Mac is named zsh (as of 10.15, before that it was “bash”).
 A shell is the program that reads your text, splits the command (launch x program) from the parameters (open a file when x launches) and then executes them.

 Opening the Terminal is pretty easy.
 Open a Finder window, select Applications, then Utilities, and finally double-click the Terminal.

 Yep – that’s the Terminal.
 Pretty dull at first sight.

 You may want to make it a bit easier to get to the Terminal in the future.
-Right-click (or ctrl-click for you one-button mouse folks) and select Keep in Dock.
+Right-click (or ctrl-click for you one-button mouse folks) select Option and then Keep in Dock.
 Now it’s just one quick click away.

-Now lets make the Terminal at least a bit more visually appealing.
-Select Terminal and then Window Settings… from the drop-down menu.
+Now let’s make the Terminal at least a bit more visually appealing.
+With a Terminal open and in the foreground, select Terminal from the menu bar and then Preferences… from the drop-down list.

 There are a lot of commands.
-Far too many to outline here. http://www.ss64.com/bash/ has a huge list.
+Far too many to outline here.
+The zsh Guide has all the info you could ask for.
 Something to keep in mind – Terminal is a bit more unforgiving than Finder.
 You can accidentally delete, change, and/or otherwise mess things up pretty quickly (esp. if you’re playing around with the sudo command).
 With that said, once you get used to the Terminal, you’ll wonder how you lived without it.
 An added bonus – once you do get used to using it, you’ll find that ‘learning’ a Linux or Unix based Operating System is much, much easier.